1. Getting Started - Prepare for the transmission fluid leak repair

-The video above shows how to fix minor transmission fluid leaks in a 2007 Pontiac G6.
+Does your 2007 Pontiac G6 have a transmission fluid leak?
+This video shows how to fix minor transmission fluid leaks in a 2007 Pontiac G6.
 Your G6 should be running when you check your transmission fluid level, otherwise the fluid level on the dipstick will not be accurate.
-If your G6 hesitates when shifting gears or seems sluggish shifting from one gear to the next (1st to 2nd gear, 2nd to 3rd gear, 3rd to 4th gear, etc.) check your transmission fluid level first.
-Unscrupulous mechanics will often suggest a more expensive repair, such as a rebuild, when adding some transmission fluid will fix your G6.
-If, after adding transmission fluid, you notice that your fluid level is low again, follow the steps highlighted in the video above to fix the transmission fluid leaks in your G6.
+If your G6 hesitates when shifting gears, is slipping or seems sluggish shifting from one gear to the next (1st to 2nd gear, 2nd to 3rd gear, 3rd to 4th gear, etc.) check your transmission fluid level first.
+You may fix your G6 transmission by adding some transmission fluid if it is low.
+Some vehicles are not worth the cost of expensive transmission repairs; if, after adding transmission fluid, you notice that your fluid level is low again, try adding some transmission stop leak to fix the transmission fluid leaks in your G6.

 In Pontiac's quest for more performance and better fuel economy, Pontiac has been coming out with innovative transmissions on a regular basis.
 Therefore it is important to use the exact type of transmission fluid stipulated by your G6's owner’s manual.
 Many vehicles with manual transmissions do not have a dipstick and their fluid level should be checked by an automotive technician as the car will likely need to be hoisted on a lift.

 On many cars, the high beam bulb runs at reduced power during the day - check 'em and change 'em!